 Ground: if your energy is scrambled or disorganised then it is most important that you ground.
 This may be through any of the grounding exercises discussed in other blogs, by running around, stamping your feet or being outside in nature.
 That is why having children play outside in the playground between lessons is so very important.

 If you still don’t feel you have organisation or clarity in your whole-body system then:

 Activating the Cells as soon as you leave the classroom if you are someone who feels very frustrated or deflated after being in a learning environment

 Two more things to mention:

 I have often seen children who are very neurologically disorganised come into clarity and organisation when they are around animals.
-The Horse Boy Foundation has some amazing research to support this.
 A great reason to have an animal friend in your life or your child’s life.